 We put the lockers into advisories.
 Our design question “What would it take for every kid to be known and inspired?” led us to create a new kind of home within the school we call pod.
 For 90 minutes a day, days a week, the whole entire high school is in a pod.
 The pod has a dedicated living room, kitchen area, individual workspaces, and student lockers.

-I saw the student work in the hallways.
+I saw the students work in the hallways.
 Can you expand on how your teachers and kids use the hallways for evidence of learning?

 We put up this material called homasote on the walls in the hallways.
 That makes it so easy to hang student work on all the walls in the halls.
 When you have a big wall, you can show what kids are thinking and the process of a project as it unfolds.
 That is called documentation and making learning visible as they say in Project Zero.
 Our teachers work hard as we do that and showing what we value.
 It’s treating the student work as the honored data it really is and to show what’s happening in the building.
 We want students working in the hallways, it is one of the ways we measure school climate, the level of independence our students display.
 Freedom, liberty, and responsible citizenship are the values that must be practiced.